 BMW TPM Malfunction TPMS Inactive

-Is the Tire Pressure Warning Light illuminating on your BMW?
-Learn how to fix the problem by following the procedures shown below.
-BMW tire pressure monitoring system (TPMS, TPM, FTM) is designed to alert the driver when tire pressure is too low.
-The tire pressure warning light illuminates when air pressure is 20% below the recommended pressure; ensure the tires are inflated to the correct pressure to reset the TPMS light.
+Is the Tire Pressure Warning Light on your BMW illuminated?
+Follow the procedures shown below to learn how to rectify the concern.
+The tire pressure monitoring system is designed to alert the driver when tire pressure is too low.
+The tire pressure warning light illuminates when air pressure is 20% below the recommended pressure; ensure the tires are inflated to the correct pressure to properly reset the TPMS light.

-When a BMW detects a flat tire, the TPM or TPMS light (yellow tire symbol with exclamation mark) and a warning message on the Drive Display, an audible sound warns the driver of low tire pressure.
-If the TPM or TPMS light flashes, it means there is a malfunction with the tire monitoring system.
+When a BMW detects a flat tire, the TPM or TPMS light (yellow tire symbol with exclamation mark) and a warning message on the Drive Display, along with an audible sound, warn the driver of low tire pressure.
+If the TPM or TPMS light flashes, it means the tire monitoring system is malfunctioning.

-A BMW Tire Pressure Monitoring System detects a 20% tire pressure loss, and triggers a TPM warning to alert the driver.
+The tire pressure monitor system warning will activate if the system recognizes a 20% tire pressure loss and informs the driver that the tire is getting low.
 On a BMW, this system may also be called Flat Tire Monitor or FTM.
 If the tire pressure is correct, you may be getting a TPM malfunction or inactive errors because:

 - External interference